 This is an interesting 'rejection letter' that is said to have been found among Einstein's collection of keepsakes and 'official' papers after he passed on.

 It's from the University of Bern (letter shown below) .
 He was applying for a junior position on the staff based on his published paper: 'Special Theory of Relativity' (the subject of this essay).
-This theory (having appeared in the prominent scientific journal of the time) had been mostly panned, ignored and unacknowledged by the movers and shakers of the physics community of Europe.
+This theory (having appeared in a prominent scientific journal of the time, the Annalen der Physik) had been mostly panned, ignored and unacknowledged by the movers and shakers of the physics community of Europe.
 Albert was a young man then.
 He was a 'nobody' in their eyes with no history within the official Physics society and without any formal, impressive credentials.
 Professor Heinrich, the author of this letter, was an important man in this academic sphere but unfortunately doesn't seem to be a very deep thinker --- based on his decision, and what history has certainly since confirmed Einstein to be.

 (BTW I love the 'artistic' reference in this letter...